 - Volume 2a - Precincts, pre-1945 places and revisions to existing individual Heritage Overlays

 - Volume 2b - Postwar Thematic Environmental History and postwar places

-You can find out more by reading the Review at Attachment 2 to the Future Melbourne Committee Report or by browsing the heritage place citations provided in the document library.The City of Melbourne has also completed a review of Aboriginal history as it relates to the Hoddle Grid.
+You can find out more by reading the Review and the exhibition documentation for Amendment C387 in the document library.The City of Melbourne has also completed a review of Aboriginal history as it relates to the Hoddle Grid.
 This was undertaken by independent heritage consultants working with Traditional Owner Groups and makes up volumes 3, 4 and 5 of the Hoddle Grid Heritage Review.
 These volumes of the Review were considered and endorsed at the 2 April 2019 Future Melbourne Committee meeting.